Why Reviews are Important?

 Review for Discount Settings

 The next tab contains settings for sending discount coupons to customers who submitted reviews.
-If you tick the Enable Review for Discount checkbox and configure the parameters of discount coupons, the plugin will automatically send a coupon for each customer who submits a review.
-We recommend enabling this option and mention the availability of discount coupons in the email with a review reminder.
+If you enable the Enable Review for Discount checkbox and configure parameters of discount coupons, the plugin will automatically send a coupon to each customer who submits a review.
+We recommend to mention the availability of discount coupons in the email with a review reminder.
 Review for discount option provides several benefits:

 It rewards customers with a coupon for their time spent on reviewing products

-It is honest because customers will receive the same coupon whether they left a 1-star or a 5-star review
+It is fair because customers will receive the same coupon whether they write a 1-star or a 5-star review

-It helps to get more sales as customers will have a temptation to spend their coupons
+It helps to get more sales as customers would want to spend their coupons